majensen/rest-neo4p/lib/REST/Neo4p/Index.md

 indexes under the hood to emulate explicit indexes.
 This agent is used automatically with Neo4j version 4.0 servers.

+Note that this index emulation currently doesn't work with Neo4j 5.

 # METHODS

 - new()